USS Avenge (AM-423): European operations

 Early in January 1963, the ship took 19 days to cross the Atlantic due to winter storms as she embarked upon another Mediterranean tour during which she took part in several combined exercises and visited ports in Italy(Naples, La Spezia, Livorno, Augusta Bay), Greece (Kalamata, Thessalonika), and France.
 Avenge participated in NATO Exercise "Fair Game" before returning to Charleston on 5 June.
 Following leave and upkeep, she proceeded to Panama City to work with the Naval Mine Defense Laboratory.
 The minesweeper reported back to Charleston on 20 November and began preparations for a deployment to the Caribbean.
 Avenge won the Marjorie Sterrett Award as best ship of type in the Atlantic Fleet for 1963.

 Caribbean tour of duty

-In February 1964, the vessel began a two-month cruise to the Caribbean, working out of Guantanamo Bay, Cuba.
+In February 1964, the vessel began a two-month cruise to the Caribbean, working out of Guantánamo Bay, Cuba.
 She arrived back in Charleston in April for leave and upkeep and then entered the naval shipyard at Charleston in May for repairs which were followed by refresher training and local operations.
 In late December, Avenge got underway for the Caribbean.
 She visited Guantanamo Bay; Roosevelt Roads, Puerto Rico; and Bonaire, Netherlands Antilles.
 The end of 1964 found Avenge anchored at Frederiksted, Saint Croix, in the American Virgin Islands.